pblittle/docker-logstash/README.md

 If you are using Vagrant, you can build and run the container in a VM by executing:

     $ vagrant up
+    $ vagrant ssh
+    $ cd /vagrant

+From there, build and run a container using the newly created virtual machine:

+    $ make build
+    $ make <options> run

 Verify the logstash installation by visiting the [prebuilt logstash dashboard][3] running in the newly created container.